 Germany.
 Similar clubs in Europe would be AC Milan and Juventus of Italy,

 Real Madrid of Spain and Manchester United in England.
-Averaged about
+Almost every match is sold out, averaging 71,000.

 Fan Friendship?
 Just about everybody hates them.
 It's pretty much you